pretix/pretix/doc/api/resources/events.rst

 .. http:post:: /api/v1/organizers/(organizer)/events/(event)/clone/

-   Creates a new event with properties as set in the request body and settings and items copied from the exiting event.
+   Creates a new event with properties as set in the request body.
+The properties that are copied are: 'is_public', settings, plugin settings, items, variations, add-ons, quotas, categories, tax rules, questions.

+   If the 'plugins' and/or 'is_public' fields are present in the post body this will determine their value.
+Otherwise their value will be copied from the existing event.

    Please note that you can only copy from events under the same organizer.